What you’ll see

 - Performance reviews — Participated in a review cycle (drafted or submitted answers)

-A multi-line chart showing the monthly adoption percentage for each feature over the selected range.
-Use this to spot ramp curves after a rollout or detect a drop-off in a feature people had previously adopted.Employee Stats
+A multi-line chart showing the adoption percentage for each feature over the selected range.
+Use the Daily / Weekly / Monthly toggle to change the chart’s granularity.
+The default is Weekly.User Stats

-A sortable table with one row per employee in scope.
+A sortable table with one row per user in scope.
 Columns include:- Windmill Active Days — Distinct days the employee logged into Windmill or messaged Windy

 What exactly counts as 'active'?